 The University of St.Gallen’s exceptiona art collection, which would be a credit to any museum, is a source of inspiration.
 The concrete walls, designed by architects Walter M. Förderer and Bruno Gerosa, showcase virtuosic works by Arp, Penalba, Richter, Miró and Giacometti.
 Among these artworks, the majority of which were donated by benefactors, you will find one that achieved the highest ever price increase in the art market – it is currently rumoured to be worth tens of millions of Swiss francs.

 Language is the most important means of exchanging ideas – so it makes sense that, at a university like HSG which focuses so strongly on academic exchange, a range of different languages are cultivated and spoken.
 The predominant languages on campus, more or less sharing an equal footing, are Swiss German, German and English.
-However, since our students come from over 96 different cultures, you will find many other languages spoken here too.
+However, since our 9,590 students with around 120 nationalities bring a lot of diversity to the campus, you will find many other languages spoken here too.
 German is the language of officialdom and culture, English the language of business and academia.
 Many programmes are delivered in a combination of languages and many only in German or only in English.
 The aim is to operate as a bilingual (German/English) university.
 Each student is required to be proficient in at least two foreign languages, and courses in a choice of 10 different languages are available at HSG.

 The University of St.Gallen believes in equal opportunities and in ensuring that each individual has the chance to develop their full potential.
 We deliver high-quality teaching in an inspiring environment, shaped by fairness and respect.
 Our Diversity and Inclusion policy applies across the entire university.
 Its integrative and holistic approach covers all aspects of diversity, from personal and physical requirements to geographical and social backgrounds, gender and sexual orientation.
 When it comes to education in the core subjects and personal development, HSG has a policy of unrestricted equal opportunities for all individuals, and we provide counselling and support services to promote this.